-- 18.11 The Authority uses the Capital Asset Pricing Model (CAPM) for calculation of Return of Equity (RoE) component of the WACC, being the most widely accepted model, which is applied by regulatory agencies all over the world to estimate the cost of capital for regulated utilities.
-Further, as per the tariff methodology, in case of negative equity the Authority would consider a minimum of 20% equity and any equity in excess of 30% would be considered as debt. - 18.12 The expected return on any investment is the sum of the risk-free rate and an extra return to compensate for the risk.
+- 18.12.
+The Authority uses the Capital Asset Pricing Model (CAPM) for calculation of Return of Equity (RoE) component of the WACC, being the most widely accepted model, which is applied by regulatory agencies all over the world to estimate the cost of capital for regulated utilities.
+Further, as per the tariff methodology, in case of negative equity the Authority would consider a minimum of 20% equity and any equity in excess of 30% would be considered as debt. - 18.13.
+Keeping in view the above, and the Authority's earlier decisions in the matter of other XWDISCOs, the Authority has decided to allow RoE component of 14.47% for the FY 2023-24. - 18.14.
+The expected return on any investment is the sum of the risk-free rate and an extra return to compensate for the risk.
 This extra return or 'risk premium' is the difference between market rate of return and risk free rate.
-Generally, the return on stock market index is taken as a measure of market rate of return. - 18.13 To have an appropriate measure of the market rate of return, the Authority also analyzed KSE-100 Index return, over a period of 13 years i.e. FY 2010 to FY 2022.
+Generally, the return on stock market index is taken as a measure of market rate of return. - 18.15.To have an appropriate measure of the market rate of return, analyzed KSE-100 Index return, over a period of 13 years i.e. FY 2010 to FY 2022.
 Further, return of different neighboring markets and other international markets were also analyzed.
-Regarding assessment of beta, the Authority has considered the earlier studies in the matter, range of betas used by international Regulators, and accordingly decided to use the beta of 1.10, while assessing the RoE component. - 18.14 Keeping in view the above, and the Authority's earlier decisions in the matter of other XWDISCOs, the Authority has decided to allow RoE component of 14.47% for the FY 2023-24. - 18.15 As regard the cost of debt, it is the interest rate on which a company would get borrowing from the debt market / commercial banks i.e. a rate at which banks lend to their customers.
+Regarding assessment of beta, the Authority has considered the earlier studies in the matter, range of betas used by international Regulators, and accordingly decided to use the beta of 1.10, while assessing the RoE component. - 18.16.
+As regard the cost of debt, it is the interest rate on which a company would get borrowing from the debt market / commercial banks i.e. a rate at which banks lend to their customers.
 In order to have a fair evaluation of the cost of debt, we have taken cost of debt as 3 month's KIBOR + 2.00% spread, as allowed to other XWDISCOs.
-Consequently, the cost of debt has been worked out as 24.9% i.e. 3 Months KIBOR of 22.90% as of 4th July 2023 plus a spread of 2.00% (200 basis points). - 18.16 In view thereof, the WACC for the FY 2023-24 has been worked out as under;
+Consequently, the cost of debt has been worked out as 24.9% i.e. 3 Months KIBOR of 22.90% as of 4th July 2023 plus a spread of 2.00% (200 basis points). - 18.17.
+In view thereof, the WACC for the FY 2023-24 has been worked out as under;

-Cost of Equity; Ke = 14.47% The cost of debt is; Kd = 24.90%
+Cost of Equity;

+Ke = 14.47%

+The cost of debt is;

+Kd = 24.90%

-WACC= ((Ke x (E / V) + (Kd x (D / V))
+WACC= $((Ke \times (E / V) + (Kd \times (D / V)))$